Lonelyduck-tba/SQL_Portfolio/README.md

 # SQL Portfolio

 This is my repository.
-In here are a collection of SQL projects and queries I have worked on.
+In here are a collection of SQL projects and queries.

 **SQL Projects**